LamJustine/2020-B-Bad-and-Boudji/README.md

 # Project Title: Buskey
- **Description**: The project is the conception of an electronic key-ring.
-In fact, we'll create a small object, connected to the french application RATP that can allow you to see in how many time your metro, tram or bus will arrive.
-The user will have a small internet page interface to choose which station he wants the key-ring to print and then, the key-ring will always print in how many time the bus is coming.
-This is a very intersting project because it will be a big time-saving especially in the morning.
+ **Description**:  Our project is a decibel metter.
+We will have a sound sensor that can measures and displays the decibel number of the room and at a certain decibel (pre-defined) that will generate a sound alert.

 [Click here for more information about the project](project)